Federal government progresses election commitments on non-competes and protecting penalty awards

 At a glance

-• A consultation has been launched on the government's proposals to ban non-compete clauses for certain workers.
+• A consultation has been launched on the federal government's proposals to ban non-compete clauses for certain workers.

 • A new bill has been introduced seeking to protect penalty rates of pay within modern awards.